vardanagarwal/opencv_python/README.md

-# acm_cv
+# opencv in python
-course created for teaching in acm muj schap
+programs created using opencv in python.